National Random Acts Of Kindness Day

-On a cold morning in December 1914 the Western Front of World War I took a pause for Christmas.
-Though it was only 5 months into the war, and it would not be repeated again, it is perhaps one of the finest examples of chivalry during wartime.
+On a cold morning in December 1914, the Western Front of World War I took a pause for Christmas.
+Though it was only five months into the war, and it would not be repeated again, it is perhaps one of the finest examples of chivalry during wartime.

 On National Random Acts Of Kindness Day, we invite you to witness miracles for yourself, both great and small that come from leading with your heart.